openshift/special-resource-operator/README.md

 #### State Driver Validation
-To check if the driver and the hook are correctly deployed, the operator will schedule a simple GPU workload and check if the Pod status is `Success`, which means the application returned succesfully without an error.
-The GPU workload will exit with an error, it the driver or the userspace part are not working correctly.
+To check if the driver and the hook are correctly deployed, the operator will schedule a simple GPU workload and check if the Pod status is `Success`, which means the application returned successfully without an error.
+The GPU workload will exit with an error, it is the driver or the userspace part are not working correctly.
 This Pod will not allocate an extended resource, only checking if the GPU is working.

 #### State Device Plugin
 As the name already suggests, this state will deploy a special resource DevicePlugin with all its dependencies, see [state-device-plugin](https://github.com/openshift-psap/special-resource-operator/tree/master/assets/state-device-plugin) for a complete list.

 #### State Device Plugin Validation
-One will use the same GPU workload as before for validation but this time the Pod will request a extended resource (1) to check if the DevicePlugin has correctly advertised the GPUs to the cluster and (2) to check if userspace and kernelspace are working correclty.
+One will use the same GPU workload as before for validation but this time the Pod will request an extended resource (1) to check if the DevicePlugin has correctly advertised the GPUs to the cluster and (2) to check if userspace and kernelspace are working correctly.

 #### State Monitoring
 This state uses a custom metrics exporter DaemonSet to export metrics for Prometheus.
 A ServiceMonitor adds this exporter as a new scrape target.